zaoyang/30-days-of-vue/day-18/day-18.md

 As of Vue CLI 3.x, the Vue core team have built a full-blown graphical user interface for us to be able to create a `vue-cli` scaffolded project, install external plugins, and survey the details of said project _all within a graphical UI_.

-We’re able to launch the Vue CLI UI with the following command:
+Anywhere in our terminal, we’re able to launch the Vue CLI UI with the following command:

 ```shell
 vue ui